| Hazel Faye Raven

 "A lot of people would knuckle under when they start talking rules, but not me.
 There ain't no knuckle-under built in me at all," he said.

-Hazel married Omar Linwood Woodbury on 24 Jan 1928 in Brooks, ME.1 2 (Omar Linwood Woodbury was born on 22 Aug 1908 in Knox, ME, died on 16 Oct 1957 in Prospect, ME and was buried in Pilgrim's Home Cemetery, Monroe, ME.)
+Hazel married Omar Linwood Woodbury on 24 Jan 1928 in Brooks, Waldo, Maine, United States.
+(Omar Linwood Woodbury was born on 22 Aug 1908 in Knox, Waldo, Maine, United States, died on 16 Oct 1957 in Prospect, Waldo, Maine, United States and was buried in Pilgrims Home Cemetery, Monroe, Waldo, Maine, United States.)